| | | | | |

 Mounts & Accessories

 Racebox offers a carbon fibre mount panel ($59) that attaches directly to popular direct drive wheelbases – compatible with Fanatec CSL DD, DD1 and DD2, Simagic Alpha and Alpha Mini, and Simucube 1 and 2.
 It’s a 5mm carbon fibre panel that uses the VESA 75 standard to hold any Racebox button box.
-They also sell a separate GTS panel button box ($179) that mounts directly to your wheelbase if you want the button box integrated into the drive unit itself.
+Then there’s the GTS panel at $179, which bolts straight onto your wheelbase.
+Completely different idea – your button box just sits directly on the wheelbase.

 No products found matching your criteria.